alanjones2/GISS/README.md

 #### Programs

+The following programs support the article [2023 was the Hottest Summer Ever](#)

 - `giss.ipynb` is a Jupyter Note book that draws various charts concerning the 2023 record summer tempertures and how they are related to CO2 emissions.

- - `readdata.py` is a simple helper library fro reading the GISS files
+ - `readdata.py` is a simple helper library for reading the GISS files